540/TwitchTestTypes-php/README.md

 # Twitch Analytics PHP Project

 A PHP-based REST API that provides Twitch user account analytics, focusing on account age calculation based on display names.
+Built with Lumen, a fast micro-framework by Laravel.

 ## Requirements

-- PHP 8.2 or higher
+- PHP 8.3 or higher
 - Composer
 - PHP extensions: json